Accountant's office with tax documents and calculator for accounting glossary Quebec 2026

 Acomba

-Quebec-based accounting software designed for small and medium-sized businesses, developed by ACCEO Solutions.
-Widely used by accounting firms in Quebec, particularly in traditional industries (construction, distribution, manufacturing).
-Offers accounting, payroll, business management, and inventory features.
-A local alternative to QBO and Sage.
-Available in on-premises and cloud-based versions (Acomba X).
+Quebec accounting software designed for SMEs, developed by ACCEO Solutions.
+Strong presence in accounting firms in Quebec, especially for traditional industries (construction, distribution, manufacturing).
+Offers accounting, payroll, commercial management and inventory.
+Local alternative to QBO and Sage.
+Available in local mode and in cloud mode (Acomba X).

 Software page: Acomba on Bankeo.